jobe451/vscode-lorem-whatever/README.md

 ## Contribute

-If you have some whiches of additional text that could be added as custom examples, please feel free to suggest.
+Please feel free to suggest additional text that could be added as custom examples.
 Especially the Buzzword base-text could use some more creative real-life examples.

 ## Credits